 Designed to help homeowners pay for energy efficiency upgrades, the Green Homes Grant is a voucher scheme funded by the UK government.
-It was announced in July 2020 and applications opened in September.
-According to the current timeline, all installations using the grant must be completed by the end of March 2022.
+The scheme was open to applications from September 2020 to March 2021.

 To be eligible for a Green Homes Grant, homeowners must live in England.
 They must also own their own home (or park home on a residential site) or be a residential landlord in the private or social rented sector.

 Green Homes Grant vouchers can be used to pay for specific energy efficiency measures.
 These include thermal insulation, heating controls and double glazing.
 Measures have been split into two categories: primary and secondary.
 At least one installation must be from the primary category, and funding for secondary measures for each home is capped at the value of the primary measures.